Default

 Child Marriage and Its Consequences

 Underage marriage is a big problem, causing lasting harm to children.
 It stops them from getting an education and limits their future chances.
 They also risk health problems from early pregnancy.
+Understanding the interplay between marriage and menstrual cycles is crucial in addressing these issues effectively.

 Also, child brides are more likely to face abuse and exploitation.
 It’s important to protect children and disabled people from forced marriage.